Renee Merrifield

 Renee Merrifield is a Canadian politician, who was elected to the Legislative Assembly of British Columbia in the 2020 British Columbia general election.
-She represents the electoral district of Kelowna-Mission as a member of the British Columbia Liberal Party.
-She serves as the Official Opposition Critic for Environment & Climate Change.
+She represented the electoral district of Kelowna-Mission as a member of the British Columbia United Party.
+She served as the Official Opposition Critic for Environment & Climate Change, Technology & Innovation, and Citizens’ Services.
+She previously served as the Official Opposition Critic for Health.

 Merrifield ran in the 2022 British Columbia Liberal Party leadership election.
-She placed sixth, and was eliminated on the second ballot.
+She placed sixth and was eliminated on the second ballot.
 Kevin Falcon went on to win the election on the fifth ballot, and become the party's leader.

+On May 16, 2024, Merrifield announced she would not be seeking a second term in the Legislature.
+Her seat was won by the Conservatives in the 2024 election.